“One became great by expecting the possible,

 but he who expected the impossible became greatest of all.”

 Kierkegaard famously said that the great person is the one who expects the impossible.
 This statement begs the question of how exactly one expects what is essentially beyond the realm of expectation?

 In our online Spiritual Entrepreneur class we discussed the relation between the unavoidable and the unpredictable.
 The unavoidable, is the world we all see coming, usually characterized by what is no longer working and the inevitably of decline.
 It’s the statistics we all know and read about; the future of faith, the decline of denominations, the loss of church attendees, the rise of the nones and the spiritual but non-aligned and so on.
-The unavoidable is the future painted by the logic of predictability.
-But, the economist John Maynard Keynes...
+In his book, The Inevitable, Kevin Kelly outlines twelve technological trends that will shape the future in...